cloudify-cosmo/getcloudify.org/guide/3.1/plugin-script.md

 ctx.download_resource('images/hello.png', **{'target_path': '/tmp/hello.png'})
 {%endhighlight%}

-In this example, notice how the last argument starts with `@`, this will be further explained later on but for now, it is enough to say this means the argument will be parsed as json.
+In this example, notice how the last argument starts with `@`.
+This will be further explained later on but for now, suffice to say this means the argument will be parsed as json.

 Now that we know that the last argument is a dict, as the above demonstrates, if the last argument of a method invocation is a dict, it will be treated as `kwargs` to the method invocation.